Aclaputra/flask-minimal/README.md

 # flask-minimal
-Built app with Flask python Framework from its Official documentation.
+Learn to build app with Flask python Framework from its Official documentation.